 The human papillomavirus (HPV) is a family of more than 100 different strains of viruses.
-Some strains of HPV cause harmless warts on your hands, legs or feet, others cause genital warts.
-Of greatest concern are the high-risk strains that can cause certain types of cancer, including cervical cancer.
-An HPV vaccine is now available that can protect against certain strains of HPV, including the ones most likely to cause cancer.
+Some strains of HPV cause harmless warts, but some can cause cancer.
+An HPV vaccine can protect against certain strains, including the ones most likely to cause cancer.

-Many people are infected with HPV but do not know they are because the do not have any symptoms.
+Many people are infected with HPV but don't know they are because they don't have any symptoms.

 An HPV vaccine is now available and can protect you against several types of HPV, including some that have been linked to cancer.

 In New Zealand, the HPV vaccine is available free for everyone aged 9–26 years.
 It is recommended to be given to children aged 11–12 years.